oyendrila-dobe/oyendrila-dobe.github.io/_blogposts/2022-10_current-crisis-of-hardwork/index.md

 ---
-icon: yarn
+icon: thinking

 post_date: 2022-10-26

-title: 'Eveything seems so easy'
-tagline: 'The current development of a pseudo sense of how learning anything is easy and fast.'
+title: 'Learning fast and slow'
+tagline: 'Social media`s affect on how we perceive the difficulty of a task.'

 categories: [ 'random-musing' ]
 ---

----working on it---